dampbacon/js-prototype-game/README.md

 run either ./thing.js if you chmod +x \
 or node thing.js
 <br>
-to test basic event combat loop press 'y' instead of just displaying the test buttons
+to test basic event combat loop press 'y' instead of just displaying the test buttons,\
+the first screen that loads up is a testing sandbox effectively\
+avoid pressing 'r' or 'y' ever, the functions bound are for debug purposes
 <br>
 # Branch details.
 both branches the code is ....messy \